SriniV4/BrainF-Compiler/README.md

 ```
   CLI
   Compiles BrainF inputted
-  Text -> BrainF Convertion with or without loops
+  Text -> BrainF Conversion with or without loops
   Timeout ( For Programs That Don't Terminate )
   STDIN input to BrainF program ( upon recieving a request to taken in STDIN ( comma ) )
 ```